kanjijonathan/round/README.md

 if both players have "​"(zero width space) in name = choose cards

-it will wait till ANY key is pressed then it will get the id 0.2 seconds later
+it will wait till ANY key is pressed then it will check the keys the id 0.3 seconds later

 Q-Y = 10-60